So you have used Library Search and found the book you are looking for – but how do you find it on the MIRC shelves?

 - Core Text – Red label (For reference only)

-- General Reference – Orange label (For reference only).
+- General Reference – Pink label (For reference only).

-The ‘Available Copies’ tab of the catalogue record below shows you how many copies of Yvonne McGivern’s book are available and that it can be found in 3 separate collections (Shelf numbers).
+The ‘Available Copies’ tab of the catalogue record below shows you how many copies of Buchanan and Huczynski’s book are available and that it can be found in two separate collections (locations).

-We also have one Core Text reference copy.
+- We also have one copy for reference use only.
+This is a Core text.
 All titles which are essential reading are available in the Core Text (red label) collection.
 You are welcome to read in MIRC from this copy or copy/scan what you need (within copyright regulations).

-This title is also available as an eBook – which would have appeared as a separate book in search results.
+- This title is also available as an eBook – which would have appeared as a separate book in search results.
 For more information about eBooks, check out our previous post here.
-Depending on the eBook reader involved and your location (on- or off-campus), you may be required to login using your Cranfield network log-in via Shibboleth.

 Within each collection the books are shelved in numerical order by Shelfmark and then by an alphabetical extension.
-So take a note of the full shelfmark (eg. 658.8.012 MCG) before you head to the shelves.
+So take a note of the full shelfmark (eg. 65.013 BUC) before you head to the shelves.
 See the plan below for MIRC’s shelf layout.

 If you have any problems finding a book, remember that MIRC staff are always available to help so please ask.